 When ACCEPTANCE happens, something wonderful changes in our perception: it’s as if we wake up and see things exactly as they are for the first time.
 We see our hurts and traumas in a different way; we can now see that there was never anything wrong with us, and we are able to clearly see that we are lovable and acceptable exactly as we are.
 We see and understand and accept that we aren’t supposed to change or become someone different in order to earn someone’s love, affection, or acceptance.
 If someone cannot love, it is because of a shortcoming within THEM.
 In the Acceptance stage, we are able to see this truth and embrace it.
 We stop beating ourselves up and trying to change ourselves to please and appease them We realize that pleasing and appeasing will not work and that they never have.
 Within Acceptance, we are able to see that the problem is theirs and it always was.
 We can finally acknowledge that we couldn’t have changed any of what happened in the past or made it happen any differently.

-After we reach the stage of Acceptance, our childhood and adult experiences begin to look very different.
+After we reach the stage of Acceptance, our painful experiences begin to look very different.
 We can now see them from a different angle.
 There is actually a paradigm shift: we realize that our painful experiences were about their worldview, their thoughts, and their choices and behavior.
 It was never about who we were or are.
 We can now see clearly that we were caught up in dysfunctional behavior that was incomprehensible, confusing, and hurtful.

 As we begin to see and understand the effects that someone’s narcissistic traits had on us, we are able to re-frame those experiences and see them as only a small part of who we are, and we no longer let our past traumas define us.
 We are more than the sum of our trauma.
 We are more than who others think we are.